ten-protocol/go-ten/design/fast_finality.md

 To produce a light batch, the sequencer's host feeds a set of transactions to the enclave.
 The enclave responds by creating a signed and encrypted *light batch*.
 This light batch is formally identical to the rollup of the final design, including a list of the provided transactions and a header including information on the current light batch and the hash of the "parent" light batch.
+This header also includes a monotonically increasing counter, in order to support smart contracts that use `block.number` as a rudimentary clock (e.g. SushiSwap).

 The sequencer's host immediately distributes the light batch to all other nodes, who gossip it onwards to other nodes (ensuring the sequencer cannot restrict the distribution of light batches to specific nodes, provided one of the nodes